The Petit Lenormand deck is available now. Limited stock

 A passionate, sensitive, and reactive temperament on an emotional level.

-This combination can describe a person very emotionally invested, who loves intensely but reacts strongly when feeling hurt or misunderstood.
-The Whip shows the tendency to repeat the same conflictual patterns.
+This combination can describe a person who is very emotionally invested, who loves intensely but reacts strongly when feeling hurt or misunderstood.
+The Whip shows a tendency to repeat the same conflictual patterns.
 The Heart reveals emotional sincerity and a deep need for love.
 The Anchor indicates that this person primarily aspires to a stable and secure relationship.
 The Child highlights a vulnerable inner part, sometimes childlike, that seeks protection and kindness.

 Profession